 |Problem||A landline or broadband customer would be entitled to compensation if...||Amount of compensation|

-If your ISP is not one of the providers which has agreed to automatic compensation you can still try to pursue a complaint to get compensation, but you will not benefit from automatic payments.
+If your ISP isn’t one of the providers which have agreed to automatic compensation, you can still try to pursue a complaint to get compensation, but you won’t benefit from automatic payments.

 How will I receive the automatic compensation money?